Getting started

 Finding a place to live

-If you are moving to London for your studies, Welcome!
+If you are moving to London for your studies, you will need to arrange accommodation.

-We have resources to help you find a place to live whether on campus or off campus.
+We offer resources to help you find housing, whether you choose to live on campus or off campus.

-We are one of the very few universities in London to offer on-campus accommodation.
-Our stunning waterfront Halls of Residence are convenient, secure, comfortable and a great way to live, learn and connect.
+We are one of the few universities in London to offer on-campus accommodation.
+Our waterfront Halls of Residence provide:

 Travelling to and around the city